hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_rules.md

 }
 ```

-then the above `candidateSearchParams` and `candidateFilterSearchParams` would result in the following two consecutive searches for candidates:
+then the above `candidateSearchParams` and `candidateFilterSearchParams` would result in the following two parallel searches for candidates:

 -  `Patient?given=Peter,James&family=Chalmers&active=true`
 -  `Patient?identifier=urn:oid:1.2.36.146.595.217.0.1|12345&active=true`

-If you also wish to search for Practtioners for which active=true, the `resourceTpye` msut be defined in the `candidateSearchParams` before the `candidateFilterSearchParams` can be applied.
+If you also wish to search for Practitioners for which active=true, the `resourceType` must be defined in the `candidateSearchParams` before the `candidateFilterSearchParams` can be applied.

 The `candidateSearchParams` should look like this: